feenkcom/jdt2famix/README.md

 	mvn dependency:copy-dependencies -DoutputDirectory=dependencies -DoverWriteSnapshots=true -DoverWriteReleases=false

+##Understanding import problems through logging

+jdt2famix logs the problems encountered during import.

+These problems do not stop the import, but they do lead to loss of information quality in the model.
+These problems are typically due to missing jars in the classpath, and if you know which parts are problematic, you get a chance of fixing them.

+To give you an example, entries might look like this:

+    unresolved type declaration - TestPlatform - .../jdt2famix/tmp/guava/guava-tests/test/com/google/common/math/TestPlatform.java - line 21
+    unresolved method declaration - suite - .../jdt2famix/tmp/guava/guava-tests/test/com/google/common/primitives/ByteArrayAsListTest.java - line 51

+For example, in the case of guava, importing just the checked out code, gives us 419 problems, most of which were method declaration problems (due to unknown return types).
+However, after downloading all jars from the maven dependencies, we got only 47 problems (only type declaration problems, but no more method declaration problems).
+Interestingly, guava is made out of several sub-projects, and these problems appear if we import the overall project.
+But, if we import only a subproject at a time, the problems do not appear anymore, so likely the issue is related to conflicting jars, or duplicated sources.

 #License
 * The main code of the jdt2famix is released under [Eclipse Public License - v 1.0](http://wiki.eclipse.org/EPL).
 * JDT Core is used as an external binary library available under [Eclipse Public License - v 1.0](http://wiki.eclipse.org/EPL).